Canada: Foreign Investment

-While there are a number of federal and provincial statutes that are sector-specific and that limit foreign investment,1 the Investment Canada Act (Act) is the only statute of general application in Canada that provides for the review and approval of foreign investments.
+While there are a number of federal and provincial statutes that are sector-specific and that limit foreign investment, the Act is the only statute of general application in Canada that provides for the review and approval of foreign investments.

 For investments, other than investments in cultural businesses, the Act is administered by the Investment Review Division (IRD) of the federal Department of Industry.
 Investments in cultural businesses are administered by Cultural Sector Investment Review (CSIR) within the federal Department of Canadian Heritage.
 Where a transaction involves both non-cultural and cultural businesses, both IRD and CSIR may be involved.
 IRD is solely responsible for the administration of the national security provisions of the Act.